enricopolanski/functional-programming/README.md

 | pure      | pure         | `g ∘ f`       |
 | effectful | pure (unary) | `lift(g) ∘ f` |

 But `g` has to be unary, it can only accept a single argument as input.
-Tuttavia `g` deve essere unaria, ovvero deve accettare un solo argomento in input.
 What happens if `g` accepts two arguments?
 Can we still lift `g` using only the functor instance?
 Let's try

 ## Currying